 This drug may also be used to treat other types of cancer (such as lung, bone cancer).

-HOW TO USE: This medication is given by injection into a vein as directed by your doctor.
+HOW TO USE: This medication is given by injection into a vein by a health care professional.
 The dosage is based on your medical condition, body size, and response to treatment.

 If this medication comes into contact with your skin, wash the skin immediately and completely with soap and water.
 If this medication gets into your eyes, mouth, or nose, flush completely with plenty of water.
 Consult your doctor for more details.

 Camptosar Injection - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration